This pre-season hockey tune-up will help get you ready for your season

 The “official” start of the hockey season is almost upon us.
 Here’s what every hockey player should do to prepare for the new season.

 If those summer barbecues caused you to put on a few pounds, now’s the time to trim down.
-Playing hockey is hard enough, but when you’re carrying around some extra LBs it’s even more difficult.
-That’s why a pre-season hockey tune-up is important for players of all abilities.
+Playing hockey is hard enough, but when you’re carrying around some extra freight it’s even more difficult.
+That’s why a pre-season hockey tune-up is important for players of all ages and abilities.

 Diet When you know you’ll be less active, avoid those simple carbohydrates.
 If you work a 9 to 5 job staring at a computer screen all day, opt for the salad with grilled chicken instead of the pizza and coke for lunch.
 Save the heavy carbs/high-calorie “cheat” days for when you’re most active: game day, gym day, helping a friend move, going hiking, etc.